 - Research about your Travel Destination

 What time of the year are you travelling?
-How will be weather conditions like?
+How will be the weather conditions?
 Which clothes are best suited for your destination and the planned activities?

 - Go through your travel itinerary

-Make a list of all planned activities: From outdoor, leisure, cultural, entertainment etc. Divide activities by groups and allocate a percentage of time to each category.
-Start making a packing list according to each category.
+Make a list of all planned activities: From outdoor, leisure, cultural, entertainment etc. Divide leisure activities into groups and allocate a percentage of time to each category.
+Start making a packing list according to each type.
 This list will help you start packing for an outdoor adventure.

 - Choose wisely which clothes and shoes to pack

-Prefer lightweight clothes and outdoor shoes that are light and easy-care.
-Multi-functional clothes that can be used for different purposes and are easy to combine.
+I prefer lightweight clothes and outdoor shoes that are light and easy-care.
+Multi-functional garments that can be used for different purposes and are easy to combine.
 Choose clothes and items that are breathable, keep you warm and have maximum protection from wind, rain, sun and dust.
-If you are heading down under, here is my list on what to wear when travelling in Australia.
+If you are heading down under, here is my list of what to wear when travelling to Australia.

 Techniques for packing your luggage for a trip

-- Use packing organizers, packing cubes or travel packing bags.
+- Use packing organisers, packing cubes or travel packing bags.

-These are the most common and I like all of them.
-Depending on the nature of the trip, I will try to use a combination of them or pick those that are more appropriate for your travels.
-Packing cubes are easy to fill but comes in standard sizes whereas zipped packing bags are not as bulky as packing cubes and easily adjust to your own needs.
-Prefer transparent packing cubes or see-through bags to easily recognise the items packed in each bag.
-Check out these handy travel luggage organizers.
+These are the most common, and I like all of them.
+Depending on the trip’s nature, I will try to use a combination of them or pick those that are more appropriate for your travels.
+Packing cubes are easy to fill but come in standard sizes, whereas zipped packing bags are not as bulky as packing cubes and quickly adjust to your own needs.

-By keeping in mind your own luggage map it will be easy to store and locate things, once you need them.
-There is nothing worse of having to rummage into your bag and trying to find something.
+Keeping in mind your luggage map will be easy to store and locate things once you need them.
+There is nothing worse than having to rummage into your bag and trying to find something.
 A clear luggage map in mind will help you stay organised throughout your travels.

-Once you have finalised all the above steps.
-There is not one-size packing checklist that fits all.
-Work out your own travel packing list that fits well with your style, your needs-and-wants and go through it.
-Trim out things that are doubles and triplets and narrow it down with the intention to make a minimalist packing list.
-This is the best way to control luggage weight and develop your own packing light style.
+First, Finalise all the above steps.
+There is not a one-size packing checklist that fits all.
+Work out your travel packing list that fits well with your style, your needs-and-wants.
+Trim out things that are doubles and triplets and narrow it down to make a minimalist packing list.
+This is the best way to control luggage weight and develop your packing light style.